microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/on-overlap.md

 })
 ```

 If a sprite overlaps another sprite, you can run some code when it happens.
-The overlap is detected when any part of your sprite that isn't transparent overlaps some part of another sprite that als0 isn't transparent.
+The overlap is detected when any part of your sprite that isn't transparent overlaps some part of another sprite that also isn't transparent.

 ## Parameters